halhope/minimal-media-player/Linux/readme.md

 Give the application a title and define the path(s) accordingly.

-In my case, it's a hidden file (preceded by a dot) in my home directory.
+In my case, it's in a hidden directory (preceded by a dot) in my home directory.

 Note that on most Linux systems, the application path will just be `/bin/bash`.